Can I build a custom home on my property?

 This is an example of a Feasibility Study we completed.
 The owner wanted to purchase the property but wanted confirmation that they would be able to build a new home.
 This site is in Bellingham, WA but the process is the same in other jurisdictions.

-An area plan locates the property, identifies streets, waterways and establishes neighborhood density
+Below is an area plan which locates the property, identifies streets, waterways and establishes neighborhood density.

 Zoning and Building Code Summary

 The second part of the study includes drawing a site plan that illustrates all the information that we’ve uncovered about the site.
-The example site plan illustrates a few complexities of this particular site including setbacks, deed restrictions, ECA boundaries and a potential location for a House and Garage.
+The example site plan illustrates a few complexities of this particular site including setbacks, deed restrictions, ECA boundaries and a potential location for the custom home and garage.

 Are Utilities at the Site?